Yoga is a fabulous form of mind-body exercise. It’s existed for eons because it works, and there’s a style to suit everyone’s fitness level.

 As much as you want to warm up with gentle, dynamic stretches that increase your circulation, please avoid bouncing.
 Both the American Academy of Orthopedic Surgeons and the American College of Sports Medicine advise against ballistic stretching — the type where you bounce your way into poses.

 Yoga practice generally incorporates dynamic and static stretching.
-Longer, static stretches appear in Hatha, power and yin.
-Ashtanga, vinyasa and many hot yoga classes include a more active approach, flowing from pose to pose with little pause for rest in between.
+Longer, static stretches appear in hatha, power, and yin.
+Ashtanga, vinyasa, and many hot yoga classes include a more active approach, flowing from pose to pose with little pause for rest in between.

 5. Find Your Edge

 The most crucial part of any yoga practice is learning how to tune into your body and move in a healthy way for you.
-Your poses might not look exactly like your guide’s or the student next to you, and that’s OK.
+Your poses might not look exactly like your guide’s or the student next to you, and that’s okay.
 What matters is feeling a stretch without any pain.

 Finding your edge refers to the point where you are mentally and physically challenged, drawing awareness to your body.
 However, you should be able to maintain an attitude of calm composure throughout the move.
-How can you test?
-Check- n with your facial muscles.
+How can you test this?
+Check in with your facial muscles.
 If you’re grimacing or gritting your teeth, you’re pushing too hard.

 Prevent Injuries During Your Yoga Practice